WimpyLigteBottel/Example-projects/Saga-pattern-distrubuted-transactions/readme.md

 2. start server-payment
 3. start server-order

+## how to launch?

+1. build the parent and do `mvn clean install`
+2. then in the `docker-compose up -d --build`

 ## Happy scenario:

 You can start the process by http://localhost:8080/start?repeat=500 or by default it will create